BytomDAO/bytom-classic/README.md

 Global Flags:
       --home string   root directory for config and data -r, --root string   DEPRECATED.
-Use --home (default "/Users/zcc/Library/Application Support/Bytomclassic") --trace         print out full stack trace on errors
+Use --home (default "/Users/zcc/Library/Application Support/Anonimitycashclassic") --trace         print out full stack trace on errors
 ```

-Given the `bytomcd` node is running, the general workflow is as follows:
+Given the `anonimitycashcd` node is running, the general workflow is as follows:

 - create key, then you can create account and asset.
 - send transaction, i.e., build, sign and submit transaction.